thetayloredman/lgjs/DOCS.md

 ### logger.err(message, describer)

-Sends a error log message to the file.
+Sends an error log message to the file.

 **Kind**: instance method of [<code>Logger</code>](#Logger)